landy8530/fortune-commons/Git Instruction.md

 git pull upstream master
 # set an upstream branch to track the future changes in upstream repo
 git branch --track github-master upstream/master
-# push these files to eHealth repo
+# push these files to github repo
 git push -u origin master
 #you should regularly fetch the changes in upstream/master and rebase your master onto upstream master.
 That way your repo will get the latest changes of upstream open source project
 ```